 With elementary school coming to a close and junior high at its beginning stages, financial demands increased and I de-prioritized my literary dream.
 I returned to the corporate world in 2006—a visionary choice that provided much needed security when my 23 year marriage ended in 2012.

 I completed my award-winning Faery Sight and published it in 2009.
 I immediately began work on Cradle Gift which launched in 2013.
-The third installment of the series; Nahia, is set for launch Summer Solstice, 2017.
+The third installment of the series; Nahia, launched on the Summer Solstice, 2017.

 Through these novels, I hope to give you a heartfelt snapshot of the life-journey of my characters.
 Like me, they are part of a grand matriarchal clan celebrating the magical relationships between mothers, daughters and sisters.
 The influence, the beauty, the experiences and personalities of the girls and women in my family inspired the magic of Faery Sight and the others—true story!